My steering is pulling to one side. What should I do?

 It’s a worry to find your car steering pulling to one side, and it could be dangerous.
 We explore the reasons it might be happening and how to fix it in our helpful guide.

-Why is my car pulling to one side?
+Why is my car steering pulling to one side?

 Wheel alignment is off

-One of the most common reasons your car may be pulling to the left or right is that the wheel alignment is off.
+A car pulling to the left or right is often a result of the wheel alignment being off.
 In other words, your wheels aren’t pointing quite in the right direction.

-Wheels are correctly aligned when your tyres are in line with the axles, making a rectangle parallel to each other.
-As well as giving you a safer, straighter drive, properly aligned wheels will:
+When your car’s wheels are correctly aligned, your tyres will be in line with the axles, making a rectangle parallel to each other.
+As well as being important in terms of safety, properly aligned wheels will:

 - Reduce wear and tear on the tyres